Lenny Dykstra: Legal issues

 On August 25, 2011, Dykstra was charged with indecent exposure.
 The Los Angeles City Attorney accused him of placing ads on Craigslist requesting a personal assistant or housekeeping services.
 The victims alleged that when they arrived, they were informed that the job also required massage service and that Dykstra then exposed himself to them.
 He was given a nine-month sentence for lewd conduct.

 On July 13, 2012, Dykstra pleaded guilty in federal court to three felonies: one count each of bankruptcy fraud, concealment of assets, and money laundering.
 He admitted to hiding, selling, or destroying over $400,000 worth of items that were supposed to be part of his bankruptcy filing.
 On December 3, 2012, he was sentenced to six-and-a-half months in prison and 500 hours of community service, and was ordered to pay $200,000 in restitution.

 Dykstra was released from the federal penitentiary in Victorville, California, in June 2013 after serving six-and-a-half months of his sentence for the bankruptcy fraud and money laundering charges, which ran concurrently with the grand theft auto and false financial statements charges.
 As part of his release, he was required to serve three years of supervised release (including 500 hours of community service), enroll in a substance abuse program, submit to drug testing, and pay $200,000 to his creditors.
 Dykstra finished his probation in April 2014 and had undergone weekly drug testing.

 On May 23, 2018, Dykstra was arrested for drug possession and for uttering terroristic threats.
 He allegedly held a gun to his Uber driver after the driver refused to change destinations.
 On October 10, 2018, Dykstra was indicted by a New Jersey grand jury on these charges.

+Just after midnight on January 1, 2026, Dykstra was arrested during a traffic stop in Greene Township, Pennsylvania.
+Police allege that Dykstra, a passenger in the stopped vehicle, was in possession of narcotics and narcotic-related paraphernalia.

 In his book 108 Stitches, former Dykstra teammate Ron Darling alleged that Dykstra hurled racist taunts at Red Sox pitcher Oil Can Boyd from the on-deck circle during the 1986 World Series.
 Dykstra publicly and vociferously denied the story and was publicly supported in his denial by former teammates Dwight Gooden, Kevin Mitchell, Darryl Strawberry and Wally Backman.
 Dykstra sued Darling for defamation in April 2020 but the case was dismissed on June 1, 2020, with the judge citing Dykstra's documented reputation as being "among other things, racist, misogynist and anti-gay, as well as a sexual predator, a drug-abuser, a thief and an embezzler" as the reason.